Law Enforcement Officer Position

 Automatic Illegal use of any other controlled substance (schedule I, II, III, IV, V) in preceding ten years.

-Automatic Illegal use of ANY controlled substance while employed in a criminal justice capacity.
+Automatic Illegal use of any controlled substance while employed in a criminal justice capacity.

 Automatic Intentional inhalation ("huffing") of any aerosol or substance (nitrous oxide, whippets, paint, glue, DXM, etc.) within preceding five years.